inugami-dev64/sadblog.xyz/articles/markdown/coreboot1.md

 My friend recently gave me a T420 for cleaning and since I personally also own a T420 as well I asked him, if he would like to get it corebooted as well.
 He agreed on that.
-Once I recieved the Thinkpad it was in a quite rough condition: scratches on screen, awful anime stickers on it, nasty keyboard, broken plastics etc.
+Once I recieved the Thinkpad it was in a quite rough condition: scratches on the screen, awful anime stickers on it, nasty keyboard, broken plastics etc.

 ![Stickered laptop](/res/coreboot/T420Before.jpg)

-Firstly I attempted to remove all stickers that I could get and after rubbing the back of the screen with some isopropyl alchohol for about 10 minutes, I managed to clean off most of the sticker glue and other nastiness from it.
+Firstly I attempted to remove all the stickers that I could get and after rubbing the back of the screen with some isopropyl alchohol for about 10 minutes, I managed to clean off most of the sticker glue and other nastiness from it.
 The result of this cleaning looks like this: